Women in the

 iii.
 Healing

 iv.
-Washing clothes
+Washing

 i. fetching water, food, and fuel